khelverskovp/GA-GNN/README.md

 # GA-GNN: Geometric Algebra Graph Neural Network

-This repository contains the implementation of GA-GNN models developed as part of the Master Thesis Graph Neural Networks based on Geometric Algebra at DTU.
+This repository contains the implementation of GA-GNN models developed as part of the Master Thesis "Graph Neural Networks based on Geometric Algebra" at DTU.

 ## Files